Burmese people in Japan

-Burmese people in Japan (Japanese: 在日ミャンマー人) forms one of the significant foreigner population in Japan.
-In December 2024, there were 134,574 Burmese living in Japan.
+Burmese people in Japan (Japanese: 在日ミャンマー人) form one of the significant foreign populations in Japan.
+In December 2025, there were 182,567 people of Myanmar descent living in Japan.

 Migration history

 Prior to World War II, some Burmese students studied in Japan; these nationalist-oriented students became the core of the Burmese Independence Army set up by the Japanese prior to their invasion of Burma.
 During the Japanese occupation of Burma, Japan continued to provide scholarships for Burmese students to study in Japan.